Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 What it does

-Bain Divalent is a balancing shampoo: it targets excess sebum at the scalp while cushioning sensitized lengths.
-The sulfate-free base cleans without that squeaky “over-stripped” feel.
-Amino acids, vitamin B6 and glycine help normalize oil production over time while keeping ends soft.
+Bain Divalent is a balancing shampoo designed to cleanse excess oil at the scalp while keeping sensitized lengths feeling softer.
+Its sulfate-free base cleans without that “over-stripped” sensation.
+Amino acids, vitamin B6, and glycine help support a balanced scalp while leaving ends smoother.

 Why it works for oiliness